-Normally, the judgment of the adequacy of corrective actions will hinge on whether the NRC had to act to focus the licensee's evaluative and corrective process to obtain comprehensive corrective action.
+In considering whether the licensee's corrective actions are comprehensive, both the short- and long-term corrective actions must be adequate.
+In addition, the judgment of the adequacy of corrective actions will hinge on whether the NRC had to act to focus the licensee's evaluative and corrective process to obtain comprehensive corrective action.
 This will normally be determined at the time of the predecisional enforcement conference (e.g., by outlining substantive additional areas where corrective action is needed).
 Earlier informal discussions between the licensee and NRC inspectors or management may result in improved corrective action but should not normally be a basis to deny credit for corrective action.
-For cases in which the licensee does not receive credit for actions related to identification because the NRC identified the problem, the assessment of the licensee's corrective action should begin from the time when the NRC put the licensee on notice of the problem.
-Notwithstanding eventual effective comprehensive corrective action, if immediate corrective action was not taken to restore safety and compliance once the violation was identified, corrective action would not be considered prompt and comprehensive.
+For However, in cases in which where the licensee does receive credit for actions related has taken little proactive effort to identification because the identify and implement corrective action, NRC identified the problem, the assessment ofhad to take extensive effort to focus the licensee's corrective action should begin from the time when the NRC put the licensee on notice of the problem.
+Netwithstanding eventual effective comprehensive corrective action, if immediate the NRC will typically not grant corrective action credit, corrective action was not taken to restore safety and compliance once the violation was identified, corrective action would not be considered prompt and comprehensive.
+[334]

-The NRC, in considering the comprehensiveness of the corrective action, will consider whether the licensee applied the corrective actions to all its similarly licensed operations that could be susceptible to the same failure (for those licensees having more than one facility or location).
-When the NRC, at the time of the enforcement conference, identifies additional peripheral or minor corrective action still to be taken, the licensee may be given credit in this area, as long as the licensee's actions addressed the underlying root cause and are considered sufficient to prevent recurrence of the violation and similar violations.
+The NRC, in considering the comprehensiveness of the corrective action, will also consider whether the licensee applied the corrective actions to all its similarly licensed operations that could be susceptible to the same failure (for those licensees having more than one facility or location).
+When the NRC, at the time of the enforcement conference, identifies additional peripheral or minor corrective action still to be taken, the licensee may be given credit in this area, as long as the licensee's actions addressed the underlying reet-cause and are considered sufficient to prevent recurrence of the violation and similar violations.